 We think de-cluttering is one of the best practices for letting go of the old and making room for the new.
 Our clients purge for many reasons.
 Sometimes it is downsizing, moving across the state, or making room for a new addition to the family.
 No matter the reason for purging, you are going to end up with a pile of stuff that you don’t need anymore.
 Some things can be donated but you might want to sell some things as well.

+The first step you’ll need to take is choosing which e-commerce platform to use, for example, is Wix or Shopify better for ecommerce?
+Read some reviews to help you reach a decision.
 For the most part, selling your items online is a time consuming effort regardless of the outlet you use to sell.
 If you choose to sell items online, consider that you have to take good pictures, research pricing, list your items, keep in touch with potential buyers and, in most cases, ship the items.
 But this list doesn’t end there, you also have to make sure you have a designed shop to invite customers to spend their money with you!
 You could use some tips on how to design your ebay shop or if you’re using an alternative platform it could be how to design shopify website, having a design that has the ‘WOW’ factor will go a long way with consumers.
 Here are some helpful time saving apps for selling items online.

 It’s no wonder this one makes the top of the list. ebay is the pioneer of selling online and still remains a front runner.
 You can sell almost anything on this online marketplace.
 Because of its reputation for online shopping, ebay is highly trusted by many buyers and sellers.
 The app for this marketplace is actually quicker for listing than the website.
 If you do not wish to put too much effort into selling you can also use the ebay valet service.
 With this service you just ship the items and ebay sellers will list and sell it for you for a higher percentage of commission.